 This section should only be completed if you will be applying for PVG disclosure or enhanced disclosure with list checks.
 Do not complete this section if you are applying for a basic, standard or enhanced disclosure without list checks.

-I understand that my role involves regulated work and confirm that I am not barred from the relevant regulated work group(s).
-Signed Date:
+I understand that my role involves regulated work and confirm the relevant regulated work group(s). at I am not barred from the Signed Date:

 Declaration